JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

   and try to test your connect while connected over Wi-Fi, the result of your test will be the minimum of _Wi-Fi's_ throughput and the speed delivered by your ISP.
-So you may _see_ a speed of 300&nbsp;Mbps evn though you're paying for 400&nbsp;Mbps.
+So you may _see_ a speed of 300&nbsp;Mbps even though you're paying for 400&nbsp;Mbps.
 Then, when you call Comcast to complain, they can rightly point out that you have not given them _any_ evidence that the low speed is actually _their fault_!

-By wiring our devices to your router, we addres that objection directly.
+By wiring our devices to your router, we address that objection directly.
 But that means that we can't see the speeds that _you_ actually experience!
-To address this,
+To measure _that_,
   we run an NDT7 utility (server) directly on your local network.
 (It is only accessible locally.)
-By visiting a local dashboard that we developed, or by installing a Chrome extension, the speed from your laptop through your router, to the device can be measured.
+By visiting a local dashboard that we developed, or by installing a Chrome extension, the speed from your laptop through your router and to the device can be measured.
 Since the connection between the router and the "netrics" device will reach 1000 Mbps